 (If you’re diabetic or suffer with hypo- or hyperglycemia, then make sure you seek the advice of your GP or specialist consultant when it comes to the right diet for you.)

-A huge part of maintaining blood sugar levels is starting the day right with a healthy, low sugar breakfast.
-Because slow release, complex carbohydrates such as those in wholemeal toast get broken down into sugars more slowly than refined, processed ones such as those in frosted flakes, they keep blood sugar levels more consistent.
+A huge part of maintaining blood glucose levels is starting the day right with healthy, no-sugar breakfast recipes.
+Because slow release, complex carbohydrates such as those in wholemeal toast get broken down into sugars more slowly than refined, processed ones such as those in frosted flakes - and they keep blood glucose levels more consistent.

-Eating sugary frosted flakes will send blood sugar levels surging and just a couple of hours later, they will crash again.
-This will mean that you’ll be hungry and you'll be craving more sugar to get back to the dizzying heights of blood sugar that you had before.
+Eating a high sugar quick breakfast such as sugary frosted flakes will send blood sugar levels surging and just a couple of hours later, they will crash again.
+This will mean that you’ll be hungry and you'll be craving more sugar to get back to the dizzying heights of blood glucose that you had before.

 You’ll then grab the nearest sugary cereal bar, biscuit or pastry and you’re sucked into a vicious cycle of sugar fuelled overeating.

 We’re not saying to never eat sugar.
 After all, sweet treats are nice.
 And as we mentioned above, we need it, preferably from slow release wholewheat carbs.
-Without sugar, we’d feel weak, lethargic and foggy brained, unable to function or concentrate.
 We’re saying to eat treats in moderation, and avoid them at breakfast, at least during the working week.

 - Porridge made with oats, semi skimmed or plant milk with a pinch of cinnamon